+Is your Thyroid working the way it should?
 Your thyroid is your body’s powerhouse.
 Your energy levels, metabolism, and heart rate are all controlled by this small, butterfly-shaped gland.
 Without enough thyroid hormone, your mitochondria aren’t able to produce the energy that your cells need for optimum performance.
 At the other end of the spectrum, your body can go into “overdrive” if it produces too much thyroid hormone.
 Both of these conditions have negative implications for your heart health, so best keep on top of things.

 More Common Than you Think

 Here we go with the thyroid.